magredal/Enhancing-ML-Thermobarometry-for-Clinopyroxene-Bearing-Magmas-Web-app/README.md

 Distributed under the MIT licence

-If you have any issues, please write to: maurizio.petrelli@unipg.it, monica.agredalopez@dottorandi.unipg.it
+If you have any issues, please write to: maurizio.petrelli@unipg.it, monica.agredalopez@unipg.it